simbo1905/mvn2llm/README.md

 public class QuicClientConnectionImpl extends QuicConnectionImpl implements QuicClientConnection, PacketProcessor, TlsStatusEventHandler, FrameProcessor {
 ```

-This is less verbose than the standard html equivalent.
+This is less verbose than the standard javadoc html which is the human readable equivalent.
 The output is printed to `stdout` and problems are logged to `stderr`.

 ## Features

 - Downloads source JARs directly from Maven Central based on Maven coordinates e.g. `tech.kwik:kwik:0.9.1`
-- Extracts JavaDoc comments from all Java source files and prints them to stdout in a simple test file like format.
+- Extracts JavaDoc comments and a snippet of the code that follows.
+It print the file name, doc comment, and signature, to stdout in a simple LLM friendly format.
 - No dependencies.
 - Compiles to a native binary that starts up fast and does not need a JVM.